end2endzone/end2endzone-hugo/content/blog/2015-03-29-exttools-a-windows-shell-extension-to-help-you-with-common-windows-file-explorer-tasks.md

 extAnsiPrinter screenshot (apple)

 extAnsiPrinter a command prompt only application (no GUI).
 It is an implementation of the old DOS driver ANSI.SYS.
-This driver is not available anymore on recent windows operating systems.&nbsp;This tools bring back this functionality and allows you to render ANSI files (*.ans) on a windows command prompt (win32).
+This driver is not available anymore on recent windows operating systems.
+This tools bring back this functionality and allows you to render ANSI files (*.ans) on a windows command prompt (win32).

 **Usage:** extAnsiPrinter [ansi file]